architecture-building-systems/CityEnergyAnalyst/docs/installation/installation-on-macos.rst

 ---------------------------------------

 If you would like to develop CEA, this will be your method.
-We are currently at testing phase, instruction will come soon!
+We are currently at testing phase, instructions will come soon!